 Asma Kazi is a mixed media artist currently based in Pune, India.
 She has worked as an artist professionally, since 2012, and has been commissioned to work on various fine art and commercial art projects in this time.
-Her artwork currently resides with collectors around the world, including the Royal Family of Sharjah.
-Some of her commercial art projects include artwork created for Joseph Gordon-Levitt, Hachette Books and Hoshruba Repertory.
+Her artwork currently resides with collectors around the world, including Sheikha Nawar Al Qassimi of the Sharjah Art Foundation.
+Some of her commercial art projects include artwork created for Joseph Gordon-Levitt, Hachette Books, Zee TV and Hoshruba Repertory.

 Before 2012 her curriculum vitae did not include art, and mainly read – CRMS, Zoology, Marketing, Software Engineer, Process Management, Direct Marketing Campaigns, Business Strategy, Analytics, Real Estate, Six Sigma, Green Belt.
 Asma has a BSc In Zoology, a diploma in software engineering, and a MBA in marketing.
 She has a Six Sigma green belt, and worked in analytics while at GE card services, Bangalore.
 She has also worked on tenant strategies & solutions while at Cushman & Wakefield, Bombay.